-Faculty: Michael Phillips & John Hayden
+Faculty: Michael Phillips

-Housing Availability & Fees: On-campus housing is available for an additional fee of $60 per night with a private bathroom and $50 per night with shared bathroom access.
-Please note that Sterling College offers rustic, dormitory-style housing that is clean and safe but not luxurious.
-Availability is limited and room requests are filled on a rolling, first-come, first-served basis.
-Please visit our accommodations page for more options.
+Housing Availability & Fees: On-campus housing is available for an additional fee of $60/night with a private bathroom and $50/night with shared bathrooms.
+Please note that Sterling College offers rustic/vintage/farmhouse style accommodations that are clean and safe but not luxurious.
+Availability is limited and room requests are filled on a first-come, first-serve basis.
+If you prefer to stay off-campus please see our accommodations page for local recommendations.

 Need some more information before you register?
 Let us know!